 Moreover, the World Health Organization’s 13th General Programme of Work 2019-2023 (GPW13) includes strengthening health systems by fostering collaboration, aggregating expertise, and delivering a patient-centred approach to multidisciplinary care as concrete steps toward UHC.

 TOWARD UHC FOR RARE DISEASES

-RDI is a member of the Civil Society Engagement Mechanism of UHC2030, founded by the World Bank and the World Health Organisation to advance equitable UHC policies and action.
+RDI is a member of the Civil Society Engagement Mechanism of UHC2030, an initiative established by the World Bank and the World Health Organization to advance equitable UHC policies and actions.

-We also offer tools and resources to enable our members and the public to advocate for national and international UHC policies that address rare diseases.
+RDI also develops tools and resources to enable civil society groups and the public to advocate for national and international UHC policies that address rare diseases.